rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 >Example:
 ><CITE>Contents: [from title page] Map showing location of Fort Matanzas -- First floor plan -- Second floor plan.
 Roof plan -- South elevation -- North elevation -- West elevation -- East elevation -- Section -- Details of tower -- [Stair details] -- Details of interior wooden stairs -- Section</CITE>

-## 9.3.33 Notes on made-up sets of a multipart monograph
+## 9.3.33 Note on made-up sets of a multipart monograph

 <a name="9.3.33.1">9.3.33.1</a> If a multipart monograph is known or assumed to be a set made up of parts from varying editions and the decision has been made to describe the set with a single description, make a note on manifestation to indicate that the description is based on a made-up set (see [Edition statement](/DCRMR/edition/Edition-statement/), [3.21.37.3](/DCRMR/edition/Edition-statement/#3.21.37.3)).